Sensor Fusion: The future of intelligent devices

-For example, ALPS has a humidity and temperature sensor module mounted on a small PCB, the HSHCAL series (right, top), which enables a lot of design freedom as it can be mounted in the optimal location within the system.
+For example, ALPS has a humidity and temperature sensor module mounted on a small PCB, the HSHCAL series (left, top), which enables a lot of design freedom as it can be mounted in the optimal location within the system.
 Meanwhile, TE Connectivity’s HTU21D humidity and temperature sensor module (right, bottom) comes in a reflow solderable DFN package for automated assembly, which measures just 3 x 3 x 0.9mm for compact applications.
 Both these relative humidity sensor examples operate across the full range of 0 to 100% relative humidity, and provide a digital (I2C) output of the data for direct interface with a microcontroller.

 Another classic application of sensor fusion is determining the orientation of a system in three-dimensional space.
 A gyroscope can be used to measure the angular velocities of the system in all three dimensions, then the result from each axis can be mathematically integrated to get a position, but even with today’s technology this data is not always very accurate.
 Gyroscopes are prone to bias error, which produces a non-zero reading even when the sensor is stationary, and this error varies with temperature and the sensor’s age.
 An accelerometer could be used to detect linear motion in three dimensions, but these sensors are susceptible to vibration.
 A three-dimensional magnetometer could be used, which detects the Earth’s magnetic field to give an idea of orientation, but these sensors are not always accurate in the face of interference from devices nearby.
 The best approach is to combine the data from all three sensors, and ideally a temperature sensor too, to eliminate the inaccuracies of any individual sensor.
 Complex filtering algorithms (such as the widely used Kalman filtering technique) are used to combine the data.
 9-DoF (nine degrees of freedom) sensor systems, which include 3D accelerometers, gyros and magnetometers plus a microcontroller with a filtering algorithm, are available combined into one package that outputs easy to deal with position data.